Lucyginger/DECO3500/README.md

 ***
 # Issues Workflow
-- By clicking on an issue in the repository you can see the overall division of labour in the group and the progress of the project in terms of flow.
+- By clicking on the issues button in the repository you can see the overall division of labour in the group and the progress of the project in terms of flow.
 - The project is divided into several sections, such as proposal, prototype, presentation, etc. Each team member is labelled with a different colour, representing the main person responsible for that section.
 - For multi-person collaborative projects, click on the details to find out about the project process and the division of responsibilities.